Documentation

 python main.py serve

-(Note: If you see errors about missing dependencies, make sure you are using the correct Python virtual environment (opens in a new tab) and/or have installed them via pip install -r requirements.txt
+(Note: If you see errors about missing dependencies, make sure you are using the correct Python virtual environment (opens in a new tab) and/or have installed them via pip install -r requirements.txt.)

 This will start a gRPC server on port 7777.
-You can then create a configuration file that sets the registry
+You can then create a configuration file that sets the registry and path properties to point to this server.
+For example:

 kind: source